dotnet/docs/docs/fundamentals/networking/httpclient.md

 - Applying a non-default <xref:System.Net.Http.HttpClient.Timeout?displayProperty=nameWithType>.
 - Specifying the <xref:System.Net.Http.HttpClient.DefaultRequestVersion?displayProperty=nameWithType>.

+> [!TIP]
-Alternatively, you can create `HttpClient` instances using a factory-pattern approach that allows you to configure any number of clients and consume them as dependency injection services.
+> Alternatively, you can create `HttpClient` instances using a factory-pattern approach that allows you to configure any number of clients and consume them as dependency injection services.
 For more information, see [IHttpClientFactory with .NET](../../core/extensions/httpclient-factory.md).

 ## Make an HTTP request